CognitiveModeling/InteractiveClimateMuseum/readme.md

 # Exploring Climate Change Solutions in Unity
 > An Interactive Museum for the En-ROADS Simulator

-This project provides an interactive museum to learn about the [En-ROADS Simulator](https://www.climateinteractive.org/tools/en-roads/).
+This project provides an interactive museum and an adapting virtual environment to learn about the [En-ROADS Simulator](https://www.climateinteractive.org/tools/en-roads/).
 The different topics featured in the simulator can be explored in different rooms, where the information is presented in terms of interactive panels.
 The simulator in terms of a browser window is integrated into the panels.
+In one simulator, adjusting the sliders results in changes of the environment surrounding the museum (sea, lake, city, trees, ...).

 In order to work with the code, you need the embedded browser provided by [zenfulcrum](https://assetstore.unity.com/packages/tools/gui/embedded-browser-55459) project.
 At the moment, the projects relies on this Unity plugin to integrate the En-ROADS simulator into the scene.
+To request the temperature values used for the environmental changes, a [REST-API](https://drive.google.com/file/d/1AkiMiauTpfZKjk5UCfSSLlkWKQ4CqcD9/view?usp=sharing) is used as an electron-app.
+To work with the code, you need the [built electron-app](https://drive.google.com/file/d/1fb9Moa3H0JLHRSI67X5-9IaIlz7EVNWy/view?usp=sharing) in the Unity project folder *Assets/StreamingAssets*.
 Both projects were developed on Windows systems.

-[We host the binaries in the microsoft cloud of the university of Tübingen.
-They come in zip archives, just download and extract them and run the executable file (ClimateMuseum.exe).]: #

 ## Available Versions and Demo Videos